Digital Millennium Copyright Act

 Identification of the alleged copyright infringement.
 Note what web page the issue is located on and specify what you believe has been used without permission or that

-Your affiliation with the content in question: include full legal name and company name (if different from your name), title, mailing address, and phone number.
+Your affiliation with the content in question: includes full legal name and company name (if different from your name), title, mailing address, and phone number.

 Both of the following statements: “I hereby state that I have a good faith belief that the disputed use of the copyrighted material is not authorized by the copyright owner, its agent, or the law (eg: as a fair use).” and “I hereby state that the information in this notice is accurate and, under penalty of perjury, that I am the owner, or authorized to act on behalf of, the owner, of the copyright or of an exclusive right under the copyright that is allegedly infringed.”